-4.4.3.2 FST2 detector
+4.4.4.2 CEPC-FST2 detector

-The geometry of FST2 detector is implemented using the compact XML geometry description, which can load and built at runtime.
+The geometry of CEPC-FST2 detector is implemented using the compact XML geometry description, which can load and built at runtime.
 The main changes over the ILC-SID detector include the reduced B-field from 5 Tesla to 3 Tesla.
-The outer tracker is scaled up by a factor of about 1.44 to the radius of 1.83 m and z of $\pm$ 2.3 m.
+The outer tracker is scaled up by a factor of about 1.44 to the radius of 1.83 m and z of \pm 2.3 m.
 The silicon module sizes were appropriately scaled.
 The first inner layer of the barrel vertex detector was positioned at 15 mm, just outside of the beam pipe.
 The outer barrel layer of the silicon vertex detector was moved to 100.3 mm (vs 59 mm for the SiD detector), while other barrel layers are equally spaced.
 The forward disks, together with the support structures, were appropriately scaled in z by a factor 1.37.

-As for the SiD detector, the barrel tracker consists of five layers of silicon sensors with 50 $\mu$ m pitch.
+As for the SiD detector, the barrel tracker consists of five layers of silicon sensors with 50 μ m pitch.
 The forward tracker has four disks of silicon sensors.
-The silicon pixel detector had 20 $\mu$ m pitch, consisting of five layers in the barrel and six disks in the forward region.
-The hadronic and electromagnetic calorimeters, as well as the muon detector, were optimized for CEPC physics as described in [58].
+The silicon pixel detector had 20 μ m pitch, consisting of five layers in the barrel and six disks in the forward region.
+The hadronic and electromagnetic calorimeters, as well as the muon detector, were optimized for CEPC physics as described in [62].

-4.4.4 Tracking performance
+4.4.5 Tracking performance

-After the detector simulation and reconstruction, the tracking performances are measured in terms of efficiencies, fake rates, momentum resolution, and the impact parameter resolutions using single muons or $e^+e^- \to ZH$ events.
+After the detector simulation and reconstruction, the tracking performances are measured in terms of efficiencies, fake rates, momentum resolution, and the impact parameter resolutions using single muons or $e^+e^- \rightarrow ZH$ events.
 The tracking efficiency is defined as a fraction of stable charged particles that can be matched to well reconstructed tracks.
-The stable particles are defined as those charged particles with $p_T > 1$ GeV/c in the detector fiducial region ( $9 < \theta < 170$ degree), originated from the interaction point, and lived long enough to reach the calorimeter.
+The stable particles are defined as those charged particles with $p_T > 1$ GeV/c in the detector fiducial region ($9 < \theta < 170$ degree), originated from the interaction point, and lived long enough to reach the calorimeter.
 A well reconstructed track is defined as sharing more than 50% of its assigned silicon hits originating from a single particle (truth hits).
 We define a truth hit fraction as ratio of truth hits over total assigned hits of the track using silicon hits only.
 A poorly reconstructed track is defined to have the truth hit fraction less than 50%.
 The fake rate is defined as the fraction of poorly reconstructed tracks out of total reconstructed tracks, but this requires a realistic detector simulation, which we are not there yet.
-The tracking performance in the CEPC (v\4) detector is also shown as the reference.
+Since the CEPC baseline and the CEPC-FST detectors are sharing the common software and design, we will focus on their tracking performance comparisons to demonstrate that the full-silicon tracking concept is a viable option for CEPC.

-4.4.4.1 Single muon particle
+4.4.5.1 Single muon particle

-Figure 4.28 shows the tracking efficiency for single muons in CEPC-SID as function of $p_T$ .
-The tracking efficiency is close to 100% at high $p_T$ and slightly lower at small $p_T$ .
-The trend is the same for CEPC v\4, which indicate both trackers are capable of finding tracks efficiently in the detector fiducial region.
+Figure 4.30 shows the tracking efficiency for single muons in CEPC-FST as function of p_T .
+The tracking efficiency is close to 100% at high p_T and slightly lower at small p_T .
+The trend is the same for CEPC baseline (v_4), which indicate both trackers are capable of finding tracks efficiently in the detector fiducial region.

-Figure 4.28: The tracking efficiencies are measured as function of $p_T$ for single muons using CEPC v\4 and CEPC-SID detectors.
+Figure 4.30: The tracking efficiencies are measured as function of p_T for single muons using CEPC baseline (v_4) and CEPC-FST detectors.

-The number of silicon hits found on the track and the fraction of truth hits are shown in Fig. 4.29 where the hit purity is reached more than 90% for both detectors.
+The number of silicon hits found on the track are shown in Fig. 4.31 where the hit purity is reached close to 100% for both detectors.